Code-Institute-Submissions/flask-training-calendar/README.md

 ## Credits

 ### Media
-* The background image was obtained from Pexel
+* The background image was obtained from Pexel.
-* user uploaded images on dummy accounts were obtained from google images
+* User uploaded images on dummy accounts were obtained from google images.
-* Fonts used were obtained from Google Fonts
+* Fonts used were obtained from Google Fonts.

 ### Acknowledgements
 Understanding of how to structure an app built with the Flask microframework in this fashion and how to use the various flask extensions, as well as minor styling influences were obtained from [Corey Schafer's flask blog tutorials](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH).